FCOO/jquery-checkbox-radio-group/README.md

     .addElement( array of $element[, options] ) //Add all $-elements in array .addElement( $element, seletor[, options] ) //Add $element.children( selector )

+### Setting a element selected or unselected
+	.setSelected(id, dontCallOnChange )
+	.setUnselected(id, dontCallOnChange ) //Only works correct on selected element/id

 ## Copyright and License
 This plugin is licensed under the [MIT license](https://github.com/FCOO/jquery-checkbox-radio-group/LICENSE).